Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Graham suggests focusing on stocks that sell at a reasonably close price compared to tangible asset value, or at least not one-third above the value.
 For example, if the market capitalization is $30 billion, then the asset value should be between $20 billion to $30 billion.
 Using this approach, when the market seems bearish, there may be opportunities to buy stocks at a fair price.

-Look for sound, not brilliant, prospects.
+Look for sound, not brilliant, prospects

-On the flipside, during bullish markets when prices are relatively high, I may have difficulty finding candidates that meet my criteria.
-Graham says: “The better a company's record and prospects, the less relationship the price of its shares will have to their book value.”
+On the flip side, during bullish markets when prices are relatively high, I may have difficulty finding candidates that meet my criteria.
+Graham says: “The better a company’s record and prospects, the less relationship the price of its shares will have to their book value.”

 Still, if I wait until perfect conditions and extreme bargain prices, I may wait a long time.
 In the meantime, Graham indicates that I may suffer from loss of dividend income and missed opportunities.
 So, instead of unearthing brilliant buys (underpriced stocks of companies with better than average growth), he suggests purchasing shares of reasonably priced companies with sound businesses — in most economic conditions, except when the market seems extremely overpriced.

 In the commentary, Jason Zweig offers a couple of excellent insights in regard to investing when the market seems overpriced.
 First, he mentions that even when the market was significantly overvalued in 1999-2001 due to technology stocks, there were still bargains.
-Old-school, brick-and-mortar type companies (like Berkshire Hathaway run by Warren Buffett) reported significant growth, yet their stock prices declined in this time period.
+Old-school, brick-and-mortar type companies (like Berkshire Hathaway run by Warren Buffett) reported significant growth, yet their stock prices declined during this time period.
 After tech fell, the stock prices of these companies recovered and grew.

-Control investing costs.
+Control investing costs

 Zweig says investors can strive to control costs in all market conditions.
 These include: